-If you’re a regular reader of this blog, you’ll know about the side hustle tax threshold.
+If you’re a regular reader of this blog, you’ll know about the side hustle tax return threshold.
 Currently, you can earn up to £1,000 from a side hustle each year without needing to submit a Self-Assessment Tax Return.
-In other words, anything you earn as secondary income up to that amount is automatically tax free.
+In addition, anything you earn as secondary income up to that amount is automatically tax free.

 The problem is that it’s all too easy to earn more than amount.
 Sell a few extra hand-made items on eBay or start offering extra Yoga sessions and you can soon breach the £1,000 barrier.
-That means more paperwork for you, and probably a tax bill.
+That means more paperwork for you because you have to fill in a tax return.

 Why is the side hustle tax threshold changing?